lharris421/indexr/README.md

 ## Usage

 Here's a quick start guide to using `indexr`.
-This will have an delete two files to your current working directory.
+Running this code will save and delete two files to R sessions temp directory.

 ```r
 library(indexr)